wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/edu-deploy-applications/includes/deploy-microsoft-store.md

 To assign an app to more people

-- On the app page, Select **Assign users**, type the email address for the person that you're assigning the app to, and Select **Assign**.
+- On the app page, select **Assign users**, type the email address for the person that you're assigning the app to, and select **Assign**.

 To reclaim licenses

-- On the app page, choose the person you want to reclaim the license from, Select the ellipses, and then Select **Reclaim licenses**.
+- On the app page, choose the person you want to reclaim the license from, select the ellipses, and then select **Reclaim licenses**.

 Microsoft Store updates the list of assigned licenses.